EBIvariation/eva-sub-cli/docs/common_metadata_errors.md

 The Publication(s) field is optional, but when provided, the publication must be related to the project and given in the expected DB format.
 A valid entry would be: PubMed:23128226
 **Resolution**

-f publications related to the project are available, enter them using the required DB format, for example PubMed:23128226.
+If publications related to the project are available, enter them using the required DB format, for example, PubMed:23128226.
 Multiple publications should be separated as specified in the metadata template.
-If there are no relevant publications, the field can be left blank and can be added later by contacting the EVA hellpdesk team
+If there are no relevant publications, the field can be left blank and can be added later by contacting the EVA helpdesk team